Undergraduate Student Mentoring Programs

 The Academic Success Center’s Peer Mentor Program supports the academic and social growth of first and second year students.
 Peer Mentors are academically successful upperclassmen pursuing various majors, and our team is passionate about walking alongside students as they transition to life at Georgia Southern.

 Experience Georgia Southern through the lens of a former student while gaining valuable career advice.
-The Alumni Mentoring Program connects students with alumni in their chosen career fields.
+The Eagle Mentoring Program connects students with alumni in their chosen career fields.
 Through the program we strive to:

 - Provide student mentees with an in-depth understanding of careers and the skills that will enhance their marketability while providing a platform for alumni to remain engaged with their alma mater.